Temporary Outdoor Dining During COVID-19 Emergency

 - Days and hours that the new/additional outdoor seating will be used

 - Landlord/property owner authorization for new/additional outdoor seating (an email from the landlord/property owner is sufficient)

 - Date that use new/additional outdoor seating is proposed to begin

-- A statement that the operator understands and will follow the requirements of Executive Order Nos.
-20-112 and 20-120, and the addition rules provided below
+- A statement that the operator understands and will follow the requirements of all applicable emergency orders and the addition rules provided below

 - If the proposed new or additional outdoor seating includes parking spaces or other areas designed for or typically utilized by vehicles (“Vehicular Use Areas”), submit a drawing (which can be hand-drawn on, for example, an aerial photo printed from Google Maps or similar service) showing the location of Vehicular Use Areas to be used, a safe path to and from one or more doors of the restaurant to the Vehicular Use Areas, and any barrier or other method proposed protecting the Vehicular Use Areas from vehicular encroachment.
 Additionally, if operation of the outdoor seating is proposed during other than daylight hours, state how lights or other methods will be used to ensure that drivers are aware of and can avoid the outdoor dining in the Vehicular Use Areas.

 - If a tent or canopies larger than 10 feet x 10 feet, or larger than 120 square feet, is to be utilized as part of the temporary outdoor seating area, please use the Special Event permit process to submit for the tent/canopy structure review.
 Please use the following link to access the application: https://www.myboca.us/348/Special-Event-Applications